-These words from Debby, one of Phyllis Tuckwell’s Hospice Home Support volunteers, summarise the benefits that both patients and volunteers get from this free service.
+These words from Debby, one of Phyllis Tuckwell’s Home Support (HS) volunteers, summarise the benefits that both patients and volunteers get from this free service.
 Being seriously ill can cause anxiety and stress, and can be lonely too.
-By becoming a Phyllis Tuckwell Hospice Home Support (HHS) volunteer, you can make a real difference to someone’s life, providing practical and emotional support and companionship at a difficult time.
+By becoming a Phyllis Tuckwell volunteer, you can make a real difference to someone’s life, providing practical and emotional support and companionship at a difficult time.

-Phyllis Tuckwell provides supportive and end of life care for adult patients and families living with an advanced or terminal illness, such as cancer, in West Surrey and North East Hampshire.
-Its Hospice Home Support volunteers visit some of its patients at home once a week, taking them out shopping or to medical appointments, going on outings with them, or simply sitting and listening to them talk, over a cup of tea.
-It may just be a few hours, but their presence and support is invaluable to these patients, and it also allows their carers to have a few hours’ break.
-As well as helping others, Phyllis Tuckwell’s volunteers enjoy the sense of purpose and of giving back to the community which HHS gives them.
+Phyllis Tuckwell provides supportive and end of life care for local patients and families who are living with an advanced or terminal illness, such as cancer, and its volunteers help in all aspects of its care.
+Its Home Support volunteers visit patients at home once a week, taking them out shopping or to medical appointments, going on outings with them, or simply sitting and listening to them talk, over a cup of tea.
+It may just be a few hours, but their presence and support is invaluable, and it also allows patients’ carers to have a few hours’ break.
+As well as helping others, Phyllis Tuckwell’s volunteers also enjoy the sense of purpose and of giving back to the community.
 They often say that they benefit from it just as much as the patients do!

-Phyllis Tuckwell offers initial and ongoing training and guidance to all of its HHS volunteers.
-Its training sessions for new HHS volunteers will take place over five Saturdays across January and February.
-For more information and details on how to become a HHS volunteer, call Phyllis Tuckwell’s Voluntary Services team on 01252 729400.
-To find out more about the care which Phyllis Tuckwell offers, visit www.pth.org.uk.
+Phyllis Tuckwell offers initial and ongoing training and guidance to all of its Home Support volunteers.
+Its training sessions for new volunteers will take place over five Saturdays across January and February.